sircharlo/meeting-media-manager/README.md

 ## Usage

 Simply download the latest [installer](https://github.com/sircharlo/jw-meeting-media-fetcher/releases/latest) and run it.
 Once the setup is complete, a shortcut to the app will be placed on your desktop.
 Open the app, and configure the settings as you please.
-Once you execute the media sync, all downloaded media will be placed in a subfolder called "Meeting Media" in the folder of your choosing.
-By default, this is set to your desktop.
+Once you execute the media sync, all downloaded media will be placed in a folder of your choosing.

 ## Does this app infringe the JW.org Terms of Use?